tomeryeh/demo/todolist/tutorial.md

 <p data-placement="top" data-toggle="tooltip" title="" data-original-title="Delete" ng-click="delete($index)">
 ```

-In our Controller, we can call the `deleteDocument` method on SDK to delete a document by id.
+In our Controller, we can call the `deleteDocument` method on the SDK to delete a document by id.

 ```js
 $scope.delete = function(index) {